 Only those holding Star Alliance Gold, Virgin Velocity Gold or Platinum and KrisFlyer Gold Elite, PPS or PPS Solitaire status members are entitled to bring one guest with them.
 The guest must also be travelling on a Star Alliance flight departing from Bangkok.

 Like most airline lounges – no paid access is available.
 Nor are any of the usual lounge membership programs such as Priority Pass accepted (with the exception of Air Canada Maple Leaf Club Worldwide and United Club).

 The full Star Alliance lounge access policy can be found here.

 Traveller Tip: If you aren’t eligible for access to this lounge, but you hold a Priority Pass, there are several alternative options available in Bangkok.
 Personally, we head to the Oman Air Lounge which, unusually, does allow access to Priority Pass and others – it’s a very nice alternative, but note that it closes at 8.30pm.
-We plan to write a full review soon.
+Read our full review here.

 The renovation of this SilverKris lounge, in general, is very pleasing.
 They have certainly listened to customers when choosing seating options, work-booth, bar areas and food options.